 The heat and humidity aboard a boat makes it easy for germs to multiply.
 And while you never want to get sick, it’s even worse if you’re a day (or more) from medical care.
 A few quick sprays of bleach water can go a long ways towards keeping everyone on board healthy.

 And while you’re at it, don’t forget surfaces that pets may come in contact with.
 They are just as susceptible to many germs as you are.
-Whenever I refill Paz’s food and water, I give her dish a quick spritz of solution, let it sit a minute in the sink to do its work, then rinse it and wipe it out.
+Whenever I refilled Paz’s food and water, I gave her dish a quick spritz of solution, let it sit a minute in the sink to do its work, then rinse it and wipe it out.

 Your VHF can do so much!
 Learn how to use ALL its features for just $39: